-The wolves kept trying to retrieve their caribou, and the sow kept chasing them away.
+The wolves kept trying to retrieve their caribou, and the sow kept charging and chasing them away.
 This repeated for a day and a half, after which the sow and her cubs decided they’d had enough.
 After they left the wolves returned (an alpha male and female), and had a half an hour with the kill before a large boar griz came along.

 This big male gathered all the body parts (see elk leg photo), put them in one pile, then laid on top of it and fell asleep (last photo).